dddrrreee/cs140e-25win/labs/5-threads/README.md

 ----------------------------------------------------------------------
 ### Part 1: getting run-to-completion threads working (20 minutes)

+For the rest of the lab you'll only be modifying:
+  - `rpi-thread.c`: the main thread code.
+  - `rpi-thread-asm.S`: the assembly code you'll need (based on part 0).

 We've tried to break down the lab into isolated pieces so you can test each one.
 The first is to get a general feel for the `rpi_thread` interfaces by getting "run-to-completion" (RTC) threads working: these